amrsa1/Android-Emulator-Docker/README.md

 docker exec --privileged -it androidImage bash -c "./root/clone_repo.sh"

 Note: You can combine all VNC env var with the env above.

+**Using Docker-compose**

+Using the dokcer-compose file will make initiating the service even more easier, docker-compose yml file provided has two main services android emulator with appium and selenium service, you can tweak them or adjust the file based on you need

 **Kill the container**